SarahMarmolejos/Optogenetic-Project/README.md

 - see the file for details.

 ## Acknowledgments
 - Dr. Josh Currie for providing the research background and motivation for this project.
+- Dr. Courtney Di Vittorio for serving as our capstone coach.
-- Dr. Bonin for lending the illuminance sensor.
+- Dr. Bonin for lending the illuminance sensor an.
 -  Wake Forest University Department of Engineering for supporting this capstone project.